Prepayments are usually booked at regular intervals (monthly) as the service is consumed or the tool is used.

 Once the Virtual Card Rule has been edited and approved it will move from the Pending Review tab to the Completed Review tab.

-Step 2: Generate an Amortization Schedule.
+Step 2: Generate the Amortization Schedule.

-The next step is to generate a schedule that Airbase can follow to book each installment in your general ledger.
+The next step is to generate a schedule that Airbase can follow to book each installment in your General Ledger.

-- Click the Generate Amortized Expenses button.
+- Click Generate Amortized Expenses.

 - A window will slide out with the schedule of the booking and the total amount split equally for a period of time.